beard-drip/beard-difficulty-menu/README.md

 # beard-difficulty-menu

-## The beard menu will standardize the difficulty of eating particular meal items.
+The beard menu will standardize the difficulty of eating meal items with a beard.
-Now instead of making your own beard difficulty rating there will be an agreed upon standard.
+<br/>Now instead of making your own beard difficulty rating there will be an agreed upon standard.
 <br/>Feel higher affirmation on your choices.

 ## Reasons people will consider beard menu.
 Comment here: #1